PlebRick/VerseNotes/PROJECT_OVERVIEW.md

 ## 🎯 Project Summary

 **VerseNotes** is a React Native Bible study application built with Expo, specifically optimized for Android 13 and the Daylight DC1 tablet.
 The app provides a comprehensive Bible study experience with note-taking capabilities, using the World English Bible (WEB) translation via a public, no-auth API.
+Features Base44-inspired UI design with gray-scale theming optimized for e-ink displays.

 ## 🏗️ Architecture & Technology Stack